bbenedict/bbenedict/100days.md

 ## day 4

 Happy Holidays to everyone around the world!
 We exchanged gifts this morning.
-Let's just say, what I received pretty much changed my agenda for day 3.
-Not sure this qualifies as learning but this is some serious fun.
+What I received pretty much changed my agenda for day.
+Not sure this qualifies as learning but it is some serious fun.
 Who you gonna call?

 <div>
 <img src="./IMG_2669.jpg" alt="Legos Ghostbusters box|" title="Legos Ghostbusters box" height="200" />